wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring synchronization
 ---------------------------

-:ref:`Synchronization <reference_ossec_syscheck_synchronization>` can be configured to change the synchronization interval, the number of events per second, the queue size and the response timeout:
+You can configure :ref:`synchronization <reference_ossec_syscheck_synchronization>` to change the synchronization interval and the maximum number of events per second:

 .. code-block:: xml